 Charles Darwin was (and still is) one of the most important figures in the history of science.
 His theory of evolution by means of Natural Selection is simple enough for a child to understand, yet powerful enough to explain pretty much everything we see in the living world.
 A century and a half after its publication, his theory still underpins all of the biological sciences.

 As theories go, it’s one of the big ones.
 There is grandeur in his view of life.

-Darwin was also a throughly nice chap who devoted his life to science and was an unparallelled observer of the natural world.
+Darwin was also a thoroughly nice chap who devoted his life to science, and was an unparalleled observer of the natural world.
 His life and work is the most well-documented of any scientist—thanks primarily to his copious correspondence, notes and publications.
 He was a thoroughly fascinating man.

 But ever since Darwin published On the Origin of Species in 1859, he has taken a lot of flak from people who couldn’t stomach his message—usually because they could not reconcile it with their fundamentalist religious beliefs.
 Becoming a Friend of Charles Darwin is a very good way of showing that you have no time for such nonsense.